-If you are flying with an airline based in the EU and are held up in an airport in an EU country you are currently entitled to either a refund or a rerouted flight to your planned destination.
+If you are flying with an airline based in the EU and are held up in an airport in an EU country you're entitled to either a refund or a rerouted flight to your planned destination.

 Not within the EU

-Similarly to if you were travelling within the EU, you can still claim compensation if:
+Similarly to if you were travelling within the EU, you could still claim compensation if:

-Your flight, or connecting flight, has been delayed for more than 3 hours.
+Your flight, or connecting flight, has been delayed for more than three hours.